 Naturism

-Naturism is a hugely popular, if still a minority activity and philosophical belief, in most European countries as well as America and Australia.
+Naturism is a hugely popular, if still a minority activity, in most European countries as well as other parts of the world.

 Up to ten million Europeans are believed to enjoy naturist recreation, and that does not include Sweden where most of the population enjoy island based family holidays in the Summer months without clothes, or Finland where communal, naked saunas are a traditional way of life.
 In Holland most saunas in hotels and health centres are also naturist only, occasionally to the alarm of British visitors.